pawelwiejkut/pawelwiejkut.dev/content/posts/access_tcode_no_auth.md

     Text: "Suggest Changes" # edit text
     appendFilePath: true # to append file path to Edit link
 ---
-How to access transactions without authorization?
+How to access transactions without an authorization?
 One big requirement to do this trick is having to debug and replace the function.
 Let’s start!

 I prepared myself, user, without authorization to the db02 transaction.
 When I want to run this transaction, I get a message: „You are not authorized to use transaction”